huggingface/optimum-graphcore/README.md

 > This design delivers high performance and new levels of efficiency, whether running today’s most popular models, such as BERT and EfficientNet, or exploring next-generation AI applications.

-> Software plays a vital role in unlocking the IPU’s capabilities.
-Our Poplar SDK has been co-designed with the processor since Graphcore’s inception.
-Today it fully integrates with standard machine learning frameworks, including PyTorch and TensorFlow, as well as orchestration and deployment tools such as Docker and Kubernetes.

-> Making Poplar compatible with these widely used, third-party systems allows developers to easily port their models from their other compute platforms and start taking advantage of the IPU’s advanced AI capabilities.

 ## Install
 To install the latest release of this package: